StevenSatish/BarBud/README.md

    - Go to [Firebase](https://console.firebase.google.com)
    - Create a project
    - Select Web in the "Add an app to get started" selection
-   - Register App, and copy the firebaseConfig into FirebaseConfigExample.ts
+   - Register App, duplicate FirebaseConfigExample.ts and copy the firebaseConfig into your new FirebaseConfigExample copy.ts
-   - Rename FirebaseConfigExample.ts to FirebaseConfig.ts
+   - Rename FirebaseConfigExample copy.ts to FirebaseConfig.ts

 3. Start the app